-They generally start learning to talk at 2-3 weeks old, and are one of the fastest-developing sentient species on Demrefor.
+They generally start learning to talk at 2-3 weeks old, and are one of the fastest-developing Sentient race on Demrefor.

 By 10 eclipses, most harpy children have finished their emotional development stage and have the mental capacity of an 18-year-old human.
 By age 15, they should have completed puberty and be ready to reproduce.
-From here they begin to slowly even out with other sentients, and by their 20th eclipse, they are no different from other species of their own age.
+From here they begin to slowly even out with other Sentients, and by their 20th eclipse, they are no different from other Sentients of their own age.

 • The expectancy for a Heck’ne born harpy’s lifespan is around 50-55 eclipses, while some harpies raised outside the Heck’ne have remained healthy into their late 90s.